-The HRA annual budget and HRA business plan assumes that any surpluses on the HRA are used to invest in redevelopment and upgrading of the existing stock, invest in new build affordable housing to be retained and rented by the Council within the HRA and then, if sufficient monies are available, the repayment of debt taken on under HRA self-financing.
+The HRA annual budget and HRA business plan assumes that any surpluses on the HRA are used to invest in redevelopment and upgrading of the existing stock, invest in new build affordable housing to be retained and rented by the Council within the HRA and then if there is sufficient monies available, the repayment of debt taken on under HRA self-financing.

-The 30-year business plan shows that there are sufficient resources within the HRA to carry out the Council's investment plans as well as repay the debt over the plan period and still leave a healthy reserve balance at the end of the 30 years for further investment not yet identified.
-There are further expected investment needs that are to be fully developed in order to meet carbon targets and expected regulatory changes, and work on these continues.
-They are not fully reflected within the current plan, but they will be considered in future reviews.
+The 30-year business plan, presented to committee as part of the budget papers in January 2023 shows that there are sufficient resources within the HRA to carry out the Council's investment plans as well as repay the debt over the 30-year business plan period and still leave a healthy reserve balance at the end of the 30 years for further investment not yet identified.
+There are further expected investment needs that are to be fully developed in order to meet carbon targets and expected regulatory changes, and work on these continues and they are not currently fully reflected within the current plan, but they will be considered in future reviews.